OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 pubDate: 2023-01-01
 modDate: 2023-01-01
 title: Managing project resources
-description: This section documents how to manage space level resources as code.
+description: This section documents how to manage project level resources as code.
 navOrder: 5
 ---